seladb/PcapPlusPlus/README.md

 - Support for **DPDK** fast packet processing engine which enables packet capturing and transmition in line rate using kernel bypass
 - Support for ntop's **PF_RING** packet capturing engine that dramatically improves the packet capture speed
 - Support for parsing and editing of many protocols, including L7 protocols like HTTP and SSL/TLS
+- Unique implementation of **TCP reassembly** logic which includes support of TCP retransmission, out-of-order TCP packets and missing TCP data
 - Support for Remote Capture capabilities on Windows (using RPCAP protocol supported in WinPcap)
 - Support for reading and writing **PCAPNG** files (a lot more more than currently supported in WinPcap/libpcap)
 - Vast object-oriented filtering mechanism that makes libpcap filters a lot more user-friendly (no need to know the exact filter string to use)